Rajkoli143/Bakery-Website/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Important Notes

+- The backend server on Render's free tier will sleep after 15 minutes of inactivity
+- First request after inactivity may take 30-50 seconds to respond
+- For production use, consider upgrading to a paid tier for consistent performance

 ## Support

-For support, email support@bakery.com or open an issue in the repository.
+For support, please open an issue in the repository.

 ## Acknowledgments

 - Razorpay for payment processing
+- Render.com for backend hosting
+- GitHub Pages for frontend hosting
 - All contributors who have helped with the project